 Face Your Emotions

-Psychology Today discusses the effect of grief in recovery, explaining that for someone who has spent years trying to escape, it can be especially jarring when you have to face the full, raw emotion that comes with loss.
+Grief has a profound effect on recovery, for someone who has spent years trying to escape, it can be especially jarring when you have to face the full, raw emotion that comes with loss.

 This is part of the origin of the intense urge to relapse in the face of grief.
 Most addicts have used drugs or alcohol to escape negative circumstances and feelings, so this is their natural response to loss.